liisa-j/DE_project/README.md

 Other important files:
 1. report.pdf and report.md - files containing the report of the project.
-2. dashboard_liiklus.pdf - a pdf view of the dashboard created in Superset based on the abovementioned dataset.
+2. dashboard_liiklus.jpg - a .jpg view of the dashboard created in Superset based on the abovementioned dataset (please note, that some of the charts' date range has been slightly modified in this view due to the fact that a charts cannot be scrolled and to show the most important part of charts).